Back to blog

 • Pro: 10 monitors with the full interval ladder down to 1 minute.
 Bundled with everything Pro already gives you for cron schedules.

 If you're already on Pro for scheduling, uptime is included today.
-Existing monitors and existing notification settings continue to work as-is — nothing changes in the schedules half of the product.
+Existing schedules and existing notification settings continue to work as-is — nothing changes in the schedules half of the product.

 What's not in v1 (but is on the roadmap)